Pirates vs. Padres Player Props Betting Odds

 McCutchen Stats

-- McCutchen has nine doubles, nine home runs, 47 walks and 24 RBI (61 total hits).
-He has stolen nine bases.
+- McCutchen has nine doubles, nine home runs, 47 walks and 25 RBI (64 total hits).
+He has swiped nine bases.

-- McCutchen has hit safely in three straight games.
-During his last five outings he is batting .400 with two doubles and six walks.
+- McCutchen hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .444 with two doubles, four walks and an RBI.

 McCutchen Recent Games